A young male sits on his couch with his head in his hands. He has been in chronic pain and it has been brutal for his mental health.

 If you or a loved one are struggling with the mental health effects of chronic pain, Charlie Health is here to help.

-Our virtual intensive outpatient program (IOP) offers more than once-weekly support for young people with complex mental health conditions and their families—including chronic pain patients and those dealing with depressive disorder and other conditions as a result of persistent physical pain.
+Our virtual intensive outpatient program (IOP) offers more than once-weekly support for teens and adults with serious mental health conditions and their families—including chronic pain patients and those dealing with depressive disorder and other conditions as a result of persistent physical pain.

 Charlie Health’s expert clinicians use evidence-based therapies like cognitive-behavioral therapy (CBT) and mindfulness, which can help with pain management and symptom management for those with chronic pain.